 - For this exam, a semi-solid barium material will be put inside your rectum.
 You will then be asked to empty your rectum on a special commode (toilet).
-We will take X-ray images as the barium material leaves your body. - If you have a vagina: We will also coat your vagina with a contrast (X-ray dye) material.
+We will take X-ray images as the barium material leaves your body. - If you were assigned female at birth: We will also coat your vagina with a contrast (X-ray dye) material.